astronomer/docs/learn/external-python-operator.md

 ## Step 4: Create your DAG

 In your Astro project `dags` folder, create a new file called `external-python-pipeline.py`.
-Paste the following code into the file:
+Choose between the TaskFlow API (recommended) and traditional syntax for your DAG and paste the code into your file:

 <Tabs
     defaultValue="taskflow"